 The costs, and rewards, of a good travel expense policy

-While it’s easy to have a clear-cut travel policy to manage the large expenses, such as airfares and accommodation, a travel programme must also clearly spell out your organisation’s policy when it comes to other costs.
+While it’s easy to have a clear-cut travel policy to manage the large expenses, such as airfares and accommodation, a travel program must also clearly spell out your organisation’s policy when it comes to other costs.
 All organisations naturally want to minimise overall trip costs, but without sacrificing long-term employee satisfaction.
 That’s why it’s important to have clear corporate policies around smaller expenses, so travellers know upfront which discretionary travel costs they are responsible for.
 One company may consider a casual gym class while on a business trip as being a personal expense, while another might see it as an investment in traveller well-being and happily pick up the tab.

 It’s up to stakeholders to decide which expenses represent value to their organisation, however the topics below reflect some of the ‘grey areas’ which should be clarified for travellers.

 Sometimes the most cost-effective mode of transport isn’t the most suitable for the situation.
-For example, in some cities an Grab may be more affordable than a taxi, however a business woman travelling alone may be more comfortable using a recognisable taxi company.
+For example, in some cities an Uber may be more affordable than a taxi, however a business woman travelling alone may be more comfortable using a recognisable taxi company.
 Similarly, the quality, safety and reliability of public transport varies greatly from country to country.
 So some flexibility is needed, such as taxis being approved for use by single travellers or after dark.
 Travellers using their own private vehicle also need to know who will cover the cost of tolls, parking and mileage.

 Meals and Beverages